altsaxofon/easy-reader/README.md

 `chmod +x setup.sh`
 `./setup.sh`

-The setup script creates a service that loads the easy_reader python script.
-It is set to auto run when the pi is booted.
+The setup script creates a service that mounts the fat32 partition and loads the easy_reader python script.
+It will auto run when the pi is booted.

-#### Configure audio
+> [!NOTE]
+>The first time the easyreader boots it will generate wav files for the speech wynthesis, and this might take som time

+### 3. Configure Easyreader

+### Not working?
+If the software is not working it can be a good idea to activate the virtual environment and run the `main.py` from the terminal to see any error messages.
+"""
+/home/pi/easy_reader/easyreader_ve/bin/python /home/pi/easy_reader/main.py
+"""
+*assuming `pi`is the username*

+It might be neccecary to stop the service first using the command

+"""
+sudo systemctl stop easy_reader.service
+"""

+If the script is working from the terminal but not on boot it can be helpful to look at the log for the easy_reader.service with the command.

+"""
+journalctl -u easy_reader.service -b
+"""

+For example, the service could be trying to mount the wrong `Fat32`partition.
+You can open and edit the service with the command

+"""
+sudo nano /etc/systemd/system/easy_reader.service
+"""

+## Software

 Then open the easy_reader.service:
+"""
-`sudo nano /etc/systemd/system/easy_reader.service``
+sudo nano /etc/systemd/system/easy_reader.service
+"""

 and edit the line where the audio device is specified `Environment="AUDIODEV=hw:2,0" `